SERVIR-Amazonia/suriname-training/intro-gee-1/introduction.md

 - More than 100 data sets added annually
 - 1+ PB of new data every month

-(those numbers are always being updated)
+(These numbers are always being updated)

 Types of data: